-HOW TO COLOR GROUT WITH INTEGRAL PIGMENTS
+HOW TO ADD COLOR TO GROUT

 “It makes the design come alive.
 I am a huge advocate of your concrete pigment colors.
 I not only use them myself in my ceramic tile installations, but I recommend them to all of my clients.
 I tell them the grout color can play an integral part in the overall design.
 They don’t have to use just one grout color, but two or more to create depth, or they can blend them to create a vast array of effects.”